Basis-Theory/docs/source/includes/expressions/_masks.md

 You are able to reference the `data` property within an [object](#language-objects) expression - `data` will be bound to the provided token data.

-The token's mask will be applied to the `data` property upon token retrieval, for those tokens with a `mask` [data restriction policy](/#tokens-token-restriction-policies).
-If the token's data restriction policy is `redact` then a mask cannot be provided since the data will be redacted.
-The `mask` is required for tokens with type `token` and data restriction policy `mask`.
+When retrieving a token with inadequate read permissions, returned token data is either masked or redacted based on the token's [data restriction policy](/#tokens-token-restriction-policies).
+For tokens with the `mask` restriction policy, the token's mask will be evaluated and returned within the `data` property.
+For tokens with the `redact`  restriction policy, `data` will not be returned and a `mask` cannot be defined.
+The `mask` property is required for tokens with type `token` having a data restriction policy of `mask`.
 All other token types have a default mask assigned in case a custom one is not provided.

 <aside class="notice">
   <span>Only generic tokens (those with type <code>token</code>) allow providing custom masks.</span>